Motorcycle manoeuvres test

 You can get contact details for your local test centre at the link below:

 If your riding test is cancelled, another appointment will be arranged automatically at no further cost, but compensation is not payable.
 You will be contacted with a new appointment date as soon as possible.

 There will be a section where the candidate will be asked to drive independently.
 For all other parts of the test, examiners will give candidates step-by-step instructions.

-In the independent driving section of the test, you'll have to drive independently by either following:
+In the independent riding section of the test, you'll have to ride independently by either following:

 - traffic signs